Welcome Resident Students!

 - If you are a mobility-impaired person on an upper floor, proceed to the stairwell landing on your floor and instruct someone to notify emergency response personnel of your location.

-- NO personnel will be allowed to re-enter the building without permission of MSU Campus Police or the Local Fire Department.
+- NO personnel will be allowed to re-enter the building without permission of Montclair State University Campus Police or the Local Fire Department.

 In the event of a fire, do the following things: